![]() |

 thou (pro.): an older form of the word ‘you’

-This poem has presented an unnamed speaker and his deep love feelings for his unnamed beloved.
-The speaker here in this poem has made promises to his beloved that his love for his beloved will last longer than human life and even the planet, remaining fresh and constant forever.
+This poem presents an unnamed speaker and his deep love feelings for his unnamed beloved.
+The speaker here in this poem has made promises to his beloved that his love for him will last longer than human life and even the planet, remaining fresh and constant forever.

 MAIN THEME